 Washington Post Academic Rate

-The Washington Post offers this academic rate all year: $1 every four weeks.
+The Washington Post offers this academic rate all year: $1 every four weeks, or $13 a year.
 This is good for verified active K-12 teachers and full-time and part-time U.S. college students, graduate students, faculty, and staff.
 After you subscribe the Post will attempt to verify your academic status via SheerID.

 For more details visit: